 Mental health is defined by the World Health Organization as “a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
-One out of 3 Canadians will suffer from mental illness at one point during their lifetime, which translates into approximately 12 million people.
-In 2013, according to Statistics Canada, more than 3 million Canadians reported being affected by anxiety and mood disorders.
+1 out of 3 Canadians will suffer from mental illness at one point during their lifetime, which translates into approximately 12 million people.
+In 2021, according to Statistics Canada, 25% of Canadians above 18 years old screened positive for symptoms of depression, anxiety, or post-traumatic stress disorder (PTSD).
 These are conditions that often disturb everyday life, compromising the quality of time spent with family and friends as well as the ability to work.

 The Importance of Promoting Mental Health in the Workplace

 Talking about mental health in the workplace brings many socio-economic benefits.
 Short- and long-term medical leaves of absences cost Canadian employers more than $6B every year.
 Also, mental illness, the leading cause of disability in Canada, represents 30% of all the disability claims.
 Employers should put forward programs, policies or services to support their employees’ needs when it comes to mental health.
 Easy access to care reduces absenteeism related to stress, exhaustion and mood swings.
 It also increases employees satisfaction, mood, teamwork and retention.
 Integrating Dialogue is a great way to empower employees by giving them access to an entire medical community, and helping them lead a happier and healthier life.